mvadari/rippled/docs/sidechain/spec.md

 The next sections describe the witness server, how to set-up a bridge, error handling, and trust assumptions.

-Finally, a low-level description of the new ledger objects and transactions are presented as a reference.
+A low-level description of the new ledger objects and transactions are then presented as a reference.

+Finally, a security analysis is done, with information on error handling and trust assumptions.

 ## Nomenclature

-Cross-chain transfer: A transaction that moves assets from the locking-chain to the issuing-chain, or returns those assets from the issuing-chain back to the locking-chain.
+* Cross-chain transfer: A transaction that moves assets from the locking-chain to the issuing-chain, or returns those assets from the issuing-chain back to the locking-chain.

-Claim ID: A ledger object used to prove ownership of the funds moved in a cross-chain transfer.
+* Claim ID: A ledger object used to prove ownership of the funds moved in a cross-chain transfer.

-Account-create ordering number: A counter on the door accounts used to order the account create transactions.
+* Account-create ordering number: A counter on the door accounts used to order the account create transactions.

-Door accounts: The account on the locking-chain that is used to put assets into trust, or the account on the sidechain used to issue wrapped assets.
+* Door accounts: The account on the locking-chain that is used to put assets into trust, or the account on the issuing chain used to issue wrapped assets.
 The name comes from the idea that a door is used to move from one room to another and a door account is used to move assets from one chain to another.

-Locking-chain: Where the assets originate and are put into trust.
+* Locking-chain: Where the assets originate and are put into trust.

-Issuing-chain: Where the assets from the locking-chain are wrapped.
+* Issuing-chain: Where the assets from the locking-chain are wrapped.

-Witness server: A server that listens for transactions on one or both of the chains and signs attestations used to prove that certain events happened on a chain.
+* Witness server: A server that listens for transactions on one or both of the chains and signs attestations used to prove that certain events happened on a chain.

-## List of new transactions

-XChainCreateBridge
-XChainCreateClaimID
-XChainCommit
-XChainClaim
-XChainCreateAccountCommit
-XChainAddAttestation
-XChainModifyBridge

-## List of new ledger objects

-Bridge
-XChainClaimID
-XChainCreateAccountClaimState
+* Source chain: The chain that a cross-chain transfer begins from.
+The transfer is _from_ the source chain and _to_ the destination chain.
+* Destination chain: The chain that a cross-chain transfer ends at.
+The transfer is _from_ the source chain and _to_ the destination chain.

 ## Cross-chain transfers overview